aws-samples/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 ![](./cfn2.png)

-Which is what we expected.
-But still...

-# 🦄

-## Okay, I am ready for some actual coding!
+# I am ready for some actual coding!